-As the weeks move on you realize he is coming home later and later.
-Has trouble getting up in the morning; says “too tired to do weekend chores”.
-He begins to avoid your questions; is in and out without notice.
+As the weeks move on you, realize he is coming home later and later.
+Has trouble getting up in the morning; says, “too tired to do weekend chores.”
+He begins to avoid your questions; he is in and out without notice.
 His appearance takes on a mysterious and backstreet look.
-Or your daughter starts to dress like she going to a fancy night club, and behaves like you never understand her, and make a point of it, becomes distant and withdrawn.
+Or your daughter starts to dress like she is going to a fancy nightclub, behaves as if you never understand her, and makes a point of it, becomes distant and withdrawn.
 All these observations are signs of possible drug or alcohol abuse.

-In many cases it has been found that a young adult is more likely influenced by some friend or acquaintance to try some mind altering drug for the first time.
-This is due to trust and friendships, in other words; “a friend would not think of causing any harm”.
-This, of course, is false!
+In many cases, some friend or acquaintance will influence a young adult to try some mind-altering drug for the first time.
+It occurs because of trust and friendships.
+In other words, “a friend would not think of causing any harm.”
+Of course, it is false!

-Drugs like marijuana, cocaine, prescription pills like Oxy, fentanyl, etc. are easily found on the streets and clubs.
-But in the summer time when youths are out and about drug dealers are on every major gathering spot; parks, beaches, lakes and boardwalks; one can even find dealers in the most remote camping grounds.
+In Ontario, drugs like marijuana, cocaine, prescription pills such as Xanax or fentanyl are easily found on the streets and in clubs.
+But in the summertime, when youths are out and about, drug dealers are on every significant gathering spot; parks, beaches, lakes, and boardwalks.
+One can even find dealers in the most remote camping grounds.

-Drugs are big business across Canada and each province has its own issues to deal with.
-But you as a parent, how do you know and deal with your child’s drug abuse?
-How can you be sure your son is or is not using drugs?
-And what are your options when you do find out that he or she has an addiction.
+Drugs are big business across Ontario.
+But you, as a parent, how do you deal with your child’s possible drug abuse?
+How can you be sure your child is or is not using drugs?
+And what are your options when you do find out they have a summertime drug addiction?

-You can be certain that if it is not properly dealt with before the end of summer your child’s next school year will be in the most part a failure; he or she may very well give up on school altogether.
+If not dealt with before the end of summer, you can be certain that your child’s next school year will be, for the most part, a failure.
+They may very well give up on school altogether.

-Your best and most lasting solution to drug addiction is to talk with a drug rehab referral counselor to know the right treatment programs available.
-If you or someone you know is suffering from drug abuse call 1-888-488-8434, a drug rehab referral counselor is standing by.
+Your best and most lasting solution to substance abuse in Ontario is to talk with a drug rehab referral counsellor.
+Learn about the available treatment programs in Ontario and how to enter one.
+If you or someone you know is suffering from drug abuse, call our toll-free number, a treatment center referral counsellor is standing by.